NikGabric/budgy/README.md

 # budgy
-This is a budgeting app for the hobbyist
+This is a budgeting app for the hobbyist :D